allcommerceai/devopsenv/github setting.md

 Not need to create repositories as "DevOps Center" will help create.
 And also about branches, all branches will be created when create work items

+Not need to create anything in git, Devops Center controll it.
+When we "Add Development Environment", we get the scratch org authed, and a new branch created.